CarMax (KMX) Set to Announce Quarterly Earnings on Tuesday

-CarMax (NYSE:KMX – Get Rating) will issue its quarterly earnings data before the market opens on Tuesday, April 12th.
+CarMax (NYSE:KMX – Get Rating) is scheduled to be issuing its quarterly earnings data before the market opens on Tuesday, April 12th.
 Analysts expect the company to announce earnings of $1.34 per share for the quarter.
-Persons interested in registering for the company’s earnings conference call can do so using this link.
+Parties interested in listening to the company’s conference call can do so using this link.

-KMX has been the topic of several research analyst reports.
-Citic Securities assumed coverage on CarMax in a research report on Friday, January 28th.
+KMX has been the topic of a number of research reports.
+Citic Securities initiated coverage on shares of CarMax in a research report on Friday, January 28th.
 They set a “buy” rating and a $130.00 target price on the stock.
-Royal Bank of Canada cut their price objective on shares of CarMax from $157.00 to $140.00 in a report on Thursday, January 27th.
-JPMorgan Chase & Co. upgraded shares of CarMax from a “neutral” rating to an “overweight” rating and upped their target price for the company from $140.00 to $160.00 in a report on Tuesday, December 7th.
-Seaport Res Ptn upgraded shares of CarMax from a “neutral” rating to a “buy” rating in a research note on Thursday, January 27th.
-Finally, Wedbush decreased their price objective on shares of CarMax from $100.00 to $95.00 in a research note on Friday, March 11th.
-Two analysts have rated the stock with a sell rating, two have assigned a hold rating and ten have issued a buy rating to the company.
-According to MarketBeat, CarMax has a consensus rating of “Buy” and a consensus price target of $146.45.
+Oppenheimer dropped their target price on shares of CarMax from $158.00 to $125.00 and set an “outperform” rating on the stock in a research report on Friday.
+Zacks Investment Research downgraded shares of CarMax from a “hold” rating to a “sell” rating and set a $105.00 target price on the stock. in a research report on Tuesday, March 8th.
+StockNews.com began coverage on shares of CarMax in a report on Thursday, March 31st.
+They set a “sell” rating on the stock.
+Finally, Royal Bank of Canada restated a “buy” rating and set a $140.00 price objective on shares of CarMax in a report on Friday.
+Two research analysts have rated the stock with a sell rating, three have given a hold rating and nine have assigned a buy rating to the company.
+According to MarketBeat.com, CarMax presently has an average rating of “Buy” and an average target price of $140.73.

 CarMax, Inc is a holding company, which engages in the retail of used vehicles and wholesale of vehicle auction operators.
 It operates through the CarMax Sales Operations and CarMax Auto Finance (CAF) segments.
 The CarMax Sales Operations segment consists of all aspects of its auto merchandising and service operations.